Abeera-Mehtab/linux-6.7_modified_Kernel/README.md

 ## ⚠️ Disclaimer

 This kernel is for **educational and research use only**.
 Install it only in a virtual machine or test environment.
-This was prt of our Operating Systems Course Project in University, not recommended for production systems.
+This was part of our Operating Systems Course Project in University, not recommended for production systems.
 ---